rbassett3/VertEnum.jl/README.md

 A [Julia](http://julialang.org/)
 package for enumerating vertices of a polyhedra in Julia.
-More specifically, this package allows to go from a hyperplane representation {x: Ax <= b} of a polyhedra, to a set of generating vertices and rays.
+More specifically, this package transforms a polyhedra from a hyperplane representation {x: Ax <= b} to a set of generating vertices and rays.
 It uses the python module [pycddlib](http://pycddlib.readthedocs.io/en/latest/quickstart.html) to interface with [cdd](https://www.inf.ethz.ch/personal/fukudak/cdd_home/),